isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-pick-wild-blackberries-and-raspberries/index.md

 * **Raspberries: ** Often ripen earlier than blackberries.
 In many temperate regions, red raspberries can begin ripening from **late spring to early summer** (e. g. , June-July).
 Black raspberries typically ripen mid-summer. * **Blackberries: ** Usually ripen from **mid-summer to late summer or early fall** (e. g. , July-September).
 Some varieties can continue producing into October.

 **In Kenya: ** Due to variations in altitude and rainfall patterns, the berry picking season will differ.
 In higher altitude regions, wild berries are often found during the drier seasons or after the long rains, typically from **July to October**, though this can vary.
-Observing local fruiting patterns or consulting local [guides](https://pestpolicy.com/10-trees-to-grow-in-containers/) is beneficial.
+Observing local fruiting patterns or consulting local [guides](https://pestpolicy.com/10-trees-to-grow-in-containers/)is beneficial.

 **How to tell if they're ripe: **